Features

 task provides:

-A configurable action capability using the
+* A configurable action using jcrCommandAction

-Generate asset metadata by action
+Generate metadata by action

-Make sure your module.yaml
+Ensure your module.yaml

 dependencies: